 Georgian drinking glasses had for some time featured both ale and ratafia receptacles of a similar nature to these fluted pieces, and, when deliberately produced for the increasingly popular sparkling wine during the second half of the 18th century, they were readily adopted by the drinking cognoscenti.
 Decoration of such glasses was minimal; long slice cuts to bowls in order to accentuate the elongated profile, with occasionally “twists” and facet cuts to examples with longer stems.
 As the quality and appearance of the champagne itself was considered an important commodity, bowls were generally plain so that it could be more readily appreciated.

 With pretension being of utmost importance amidst champagne-drinking circles, it was not long before coupes or saucers began to appear - broad, flat-bowled glasses of a shallow profile intended to maximise the appreciation of champagne’s novel effervescence.
 Unfortunately, as the glasses did little other than to more quickly lessen the effect and dissipate bouquet they remain regarded to this day as inferior glasses by true connoisseurs of the sparkling potation.
 All notions of their design being based on Marie Antoinette’s breast are based on scurrilous and entirely unfounded myth.
 Georgian coupes tended to be somewhat sturdier by comparison to their modern counterparts, so much so that distinction must be drawn between them and contemporary sweetmeat serving glasses.
-It’s generally the thickness of the glass used for the bowl and contour of its rim which are the distinguishing features, with the drinking glasses being more refined in both instances.
+It’s generally the thickness of the glass used for the bowl and contour of its rim which are the distinguishing features, with the drinking glasses being more refined in both instances, both forms have pedestal stems and plain stems.

 There was also a final evolutionary step which has left us with the ultimate champagne connoisseur’s glass of choice – the tulip wine glass.
 This was, in essence, a less elongated flute with a more bulbous bowl which narrowed towards the rim.
 The volume of champagne contained was greater than would normally be the case for the corresponding surface area of a flute, so the bouquet would be intensified while the prolongation of the sparkling property was also enhanced – the fact that it simply held more of the sumptuous draft than other forms of vessel may or may not have been a happy coincidence.